 That's how I became an author, an artist, an editor and a teacher.
 Can you see how being an explorer when I was a child inspired me to write books like, Soar High, Dragonfly, and My Mindful Walk with Grandma?

 If I'm not creating things like books and art and classes, you can find me in the wild-on a mountain or kayaking down a river.
 Or maybe looking for butterflies or dragonflies.
 I spend a lot of time with my friends and with my family.
 I have three daughters.
 I have two nieces and a nephew.
 And I have a black and white dog named Willow and a white fluffy dog named Ella.

 I live near a tiny pond that is filled with hoppy frogs, and a small field with fireflies that light the night sky.
-The title of one of my next books that is coming out soon is, "Light the Sky, Firefly!"
+The title of one of my next books that is, "Light the Sky, Firefly!"
 Can you guess what inspired that book?

 I've made my career doing things that are creative.
 I enjoy teaching kids and visiting your classrooms because kids ask the most beautiful questions!And that is the first step to creativity!